 NEONYT

 Neonyt is a series of events organized by Messe Frankfurt that focus on sustainability.
-It encompasses the Neonyt trade fair and fashion show, Messe Frankfurt’s Fashionsustain conference, #Fashiontech conference by Premium Group, the blogger event Prepeek and the design-thinking forum Thinkathon.
+It encompasses the Neonyt trade fair and fashion show, Messe Frankfurt’s Fashionsustain conference, the #Fashiontech conference by the Premium Group, the blogger event Prepeek and the design-thinking forum Thinkathon.
 The upcoming edition will revolve around the theme of water.
-“Water means power – and responsibility” says show director Thimo Schwenzfeier.
+“Water means power – and responsibility,” says show director Thimo Schwenzfeier.
 The show aims to start a conversation about more efficient water consumption in the industry.
 It also seeks to inspire fashion choices by presenting the latest eco-chic styles as part of individual outfits.
-Exhibitors include Bleed, Ecoalf, Kavat, Langer Chen and SLFK alongside newcomer labels offering a range from RTW sustainable streetwear organic hosiery.
+Exhibitors include Bleed, Ecoalf, Kavat, Langer Chen and SLFK alongside newcomer labels offering a range from RTW to sustainable streetwear and organic hosiery.

 January 15–17, 2019